Short Story – Chapter One

 “Many of us have lost a close and loved friend; all of us have lost a true comic genius,” Brandstein said.

-In a tweet today, Sheen said: “The entertainment world as well as the world at large lost a brilliant man.
+In a tweet, Sheen said: “The entertainment world as well as the world at large lost a brilliant man.

 “Patrice had that rare ‘light’ around him and inside of him.
 I only knew him for the few days leading up to the Roast.
 Yet I will forever be inspired by his nobility, his grace and his epic talent.
 My tears today are for the tremendous loss to his true friends and loving family,” he added.